abe-101/IP-Bot/README.md

 ## Description

-ip-bot is a Slack bot that will provide contextual information about an ip address mentioned in a slack message.
+a Slack bot that will tell you about an IP address mentioned in a slack message.

 ## Set up